SazalMahmud/Multi-container-Shared-Volume/README.md

     kubectl get pods my-pod

-    View Logs from Each Container
+ --View Logs from Each Container
 # Check the logs of container c1:
     kubectl logs my-pod -c c1
 # Check the logs of container c2: